aletheia-foundation/aletheia-admin/README.md

 However, do not feel that you are limited to these roles.
 The above are just what we've found would be useful, we are open to any form of contribution.

-## So I can join.
-How do I get involved? :bowtie:
+## So I can be a part of this communuity.
+How do I start?

+Below are some useful resources:
 * [Aletheia whitepaper](https://github.com/aletheia-foundation/whitepaper) - this will give you fully formed idea of the vision and goals of Aletheia.
 * [Our Lean Canvas build plan](https://docs.google.com/presentation/d/1Joti0YzRRg9qDcwiIjfHtvckJNUCguQJol9K22GriFE/edit#slide=id.p) - the condensed version of our vision and goals.
 * [Code of Conduct](https://github.com/aletheia-foundation/admin/blob/master/CODE-OF-CONDUCT.md) - the Code of Conduct we expect all Aletheians to abide by.
 * [Contributor guidelines](https://github.com/aletheia-foundation/admin/blob/master/CONTRIBUTOR-GUIDELINES.md) - if you're looking to contribute here are some guidelines to get you started.
 * [Roadmap](https://github.com/aletheia-foundation/admin/blob/master/ROADMAP.md) - want to see where we're at in the project, or looking for open issues to contribute to?
 Look no further.

+## Who will I be interacting with once I join?

+Aletheia was founded by two people, Kade and Roo.
+Kade sat down one day and decided he was going to do something about the problems with academic publishing outlined in the documentary _The Internet's Own Boy_.
+He came up with the idea for a publishing platform that was run by a community, free for anyone to use and access.
+He spoke about his idea to Roo, the two decided to make the idea a reality, and how you're reading the README file in their GitHub.
+Action can be that simple, and we invite you to join us.

-## Contact us  :email:
+## I want to contact Aletheia :email:

 You can email us at contact@aletheia-foundation.io If you want to contact one of the founders individually you can reach us at kademorton@protonmail.com / roo2@protonmail.com

 ## Thank you

 Seriously, :tada::confetti_ball::tada: thank you! :tada::confetti_ball::tada: It means a lot to us that you read this far!

-Aletheia cannot exist without a community so a sincere thank you for taking the time to look at our project.
-If you want to build a better world feel free to join us.
+If you want go a step further and help to build a better world through Aletheia, feel free to join us.